paulnorthrop/stat1004/README.md

 ### Installation

-To install the package from GitHub use:
+To install the package from GitHub type the following at the R Console command prompt `>`

 ``` r
 library(devtools)